vizmi/star-trek-adventures/doc/specification.md

     Special cases:
     - Humans get to choose 3 *attribute* to increase

-3. Choose or roll the **Environment**
-    The Environment grants the following benefits:
+3. Choose or roll the **Environment**.
+Grants the following benefits:
     - a *value*
     - an *attibute* increase (see excel)
     - a *discipline* increase

     Special cases:
-    - "Homeworld" chooses from the species attributes
+    - *Homeworld* chooses from the species attributes
-    - "Another species' world" gets to choose or roll the another species and choos from its attribute list
+    - *Another species' world* gets to choose or roll the another species and choos from its attribute list

-4. Choose or roll the **Upbringing**
-    The Upbringing grant the following benefits:
+4. Choose or roll the **Upbringing**.
+Grants the following benefits:
     - 2 choices of *attribute* sets: Accepted or Rebelled
     - +1 to a *discipline*, choosen from a list
     - a *focus*